Frequently Asked Questions

 SPANK should not be used to workshop new shows, it is an audition for a run at the UCB Theatre.
 Shows should be completed, rehearsed, and ready to be seen by the Artistic Director for a potential run at the UCB Theatre.
 The logline will be very important in our selection criteria for Spank slots.

-You can also email them to [email protected].
+Please email them to [email protected].

 Please remember to include your e-mail and phone contact information.